The American Chemical Society: A Force for Good

 A Respected Global Scientific Information Provider

-The ACS Publications Division publishes more than 40,000 research papers annually in over 50 world-class, peer-reviewed scientific journals.
-With the introduction of the ACS Journal Archives in 2002, we provide searchable access to more than 450,000 original chemistry articles dating back to 1879.
+The ACS Publications Division publishes more than 59,000 research papers annually in more than 75 world-class, peer-reviewed scientific journals.
+ACS Publications journals publish research articles by authors from more than 100 countries and supports open access publishing in more than 30 countries through ACS Read + Publish agreements.
+With the introduction of the ACS Legacy Archives in 2002, we provide searchable access to more than 460,000 original chemistry articles dating back to 1879.
 ACS Publications, in conjunction with the ACS Membership and Scientific Advancement Division, offers our members access to more than one million articles and book chapters from the most trusted, most cited, most read publications in the chemical and related sciences.
-ACS Publications offers a comprehensive program of Open Access Initiatives, consisting of four main components: ACS Central Science, ACS Editor Choice, ACS Author Rewards and ACS AuthorChoice.
+ACS Publications is a long-term and committed supporter of open science.
+From preprints and open access publication options through to transparent peer review and open data, we support institutions, funders, and researchers in making the results of their work accessible to all.

 ACS operates the Chemical Abstract Service (CAS), which provides the most comprehensive digital databases of disclosed research in chemistry and related sciences.
 Since 1907, CAS has covered chemistry in the broadest sense, including disciplines with no current commercial value, to ensure the most complete historical record of disclosed chemistry.
 Further, CAS offers discounts to degree-granting institutions to ensure that non-commercial researchers can benefit from the largest resource of disclosed chemical research.